aleung/gitbook-plugin-page-toc/README.md

     {
       "plugins": [ "page-toc" ],
       "pluginsConfig": {
-        "selector": ".markdown-section h2, .markdown-section h3"
       }
     }
 ```

+## Configuration

+- `selector` : CSS selector to select the elements to put anchors on
+  - Default: `.markdown-section h1, .markdown-section h2, .markdown-section h3, .markdown-section h4`,
-Default CSS selector is to include headings from level 1 to level 4.
+    which include headings from level 1 to level 4.
+- `position` : Position of TOC
+  - Allow values:
+    - `before-first` _(default)_ : Before the first heading
+    - `top` : On top of the page

+## CSS Customization

+The TOC elements have class attribute `.page-toc`.
+You can override the styles in `styles/website.css`.